VicTheM/4EvaBraids-backend/README.md

 # The test suit automatically sets this to test.
 Default is development
 ```

-3. Run the setup script, it handles the installation of dependencies and the creation of the virtual environment
+3. Run the setup script, it handles the installation of dependencies and the creation of the virtual environment. if you are not on a dedicated server, please comment out the line that creates a system service for auto startup

 ```bash
 source setup.sh